Jaw Surgery in Kingwood TX : A Comprehensive Guide

 First consultation – what to ask?

 During your initial consultation at Paige Orthodontics in Kingwood, you can ask to Dr. Sebastian Paige all the available treatment options, expected timelines, and anticipated outcomes.
 Discuss costs, payment plans, and any potential challenges you may encounter during treatment.
 This meeting clarifies the process and ensures you comprehend your care plan while addressing any of your concerns.
+Whoever you see for your surgery case, be sure to check the number and rating on their google reviews to determine if many patients are happy with their care.
+Also check when the office is open for patient appointments to make sure their schedule works with theirs and that they are in network with your insurance.
+Determine if you can contact the doctor during evenings and weekends if you have an emergency.

 Will you need follow-up care after corrective jaw surgery?